-Board candidates are either nominated by MTE's Nominating Committee or they may qualify by a petition, signed by 15 cooperative members as described in Article III Section 3 of the MTE Bylaws.
-A qualified candidate must also be a member in good standing and a bonafide resident of the corresponding sub-district of the main district.
-Members may pick up a nomination petition by going to their local office.
+Interested candidates are either nominated by MTE's Nominating Committee or they may qualify by petition as described in Article III Section 3 of the MTE Bylaws.
+A qualified candidate must also be a member in good standing and a bonafide resident of the corresponding sub-district of the Cooperative’s service area.
+Members may pick up a petition for election by going to their local office.

 In addition to voting on the day of the Annual Meeting, MTE offers early voting the week prior at each MTE office when there is a contested election.
 If there is not a contested election, voting will only be offered at the Annual Meeting during the registration hours of 7:30 a.m. to 10 a.m.
 If you are not able to vote during early voting or on Annual Meeting day, you may vote by proxy.

-Proxy voting is a method that allows a member who cannot vote in-person to designate another member to vote in his or her place.
+Proxy voting is a method that allows a member who cannot vote in-person to designate another member to vote in their place.

-You can receive a proxy form by contacting MTE by phone or going to any office.
-You should complete the proxy form and verify it at any local MTE office by noon the Friday before the Annual Meeting.
+A proxy form may be picked up at any MTE office.
+Completed proxy forms must be validated at any local MTE office by noon the Friday before the Annual Meeting.

 Through the proxy, members assign their vote to another cooperative member of their choice.
-However, no member can vote any more than one proxy vote.
-So, if Ms. Jones provides Mr. Gonzales her proxy, Mr. Gonzales can vote Ms. Jones's proxy and his own vote, but he would not be able to vote another member’s proxy.
+However, no member can vote more than one proxy vote.
+For example, if Ms. Jones provides Mr. Gonzales her proxy, Mr. Gonzales can vote Ms. Jones'- proxy and his own vote, but he would not be able to vote another member’s proxy.

 No, the proxy is valid only for the meeting specified on the proxy form.

 If your proxy has already been voted, our registration system will not permit you to be registered to vote.
-If your proxy has not already voted, you are allowed to vote.
+If your proxy has not already voted, you will be allowed to vote.

-The Rutherford County Election Commission serves our cooperative as an independent agent, allowing MTE board and staff to take a hands-off approach to our election-voting processes.
+The Rutherford County Election Commission serves our Cooperative as an independent agent, allowing the MTE board and staff to take a hands-off approach to our election-voting processes.
 MTE also employs an independent auditor to tally all ballots cast and declare the results.